 - Choose a good mix of those that purify the air and those that induce sleep through their scent for optimum results.

-- NASA recommend between 15 and 18 air-purifying plants in an 1800 square foot home, with a few of these in each bedroom.
+NASA recommend between 15 and 18 air-purifying plants in an 1800 square foot home.